 Tangaroa Terrace, Tropical Bar and Grill — now open — This Southseas hideaway is expected to reopen with a slightly new name after a refurbishment.
 They sell coffee, breakfast foods such as pineapple upside-down pancakes and breakfast sandwiches.
 For lunch and dinner, they have tropical meals like Kalua-style poutine, and fried spam musubi, but the big excitement is over the Dole Whip and Dole Whip float (at prices cheaper than in the park)!
 Mommy Frog is looking forward to kicking back with a Dole Whip with a splash of rum.

-Disneyland Parking — Disney is building a new Pixar Pals parking structure adjacent to Mickey & Friends with over 5,000 new parking spaces.
-This much-needed structure is well under construction and expected to open late June.
-The new structure will have six stories and will come with six additional entrance lanes, adding to the current 10 lanes.
-The new structure will feature a new electronic parking system designed to expedite the parking process.
-This will help us get into the parking structures and then to the parks even faster.
-Mommy Frog will love this time-saver, for sure!
+Disneyland Parking — Pixar Pals structure now open — Disney built a new Pixar Pals parking structure adjacent to Mickey & Friends with over 5,000 new parking spaces.
+This much-needed structure opened in late June.
+The new structure has six stories and will come with six additional entrance lanes, adding to the current 10 lanes.
+The new structure features a new electronic parking system designed to expedite the parking process (plus new lights in Mickey & Friends indicates open parking spaces).
+This helps us get into the parking structures and then to the parks even faster.
+Mommy Frog loves this time-saver, for sure!
+You can access the new structure from Magic Way.

-Disney will redesign the tram loading area to accommodate both parking structures.
+Disney redesigned the tram loading area to accommodate both parking structures.
 If you’ve ever wanted to get to Downtown Disney more easily from the parking structure, well, that wish has been granted, too!
-The new structure will eventually have a pedestrian bridge over Magic Way, feeding into Downtown Disney, allowing you to skip the parking shuttle and get some food, play with Legos or do some souvenir shopping on the way to and from the parks.
+The new structure will eventually have a pedestrian bridge over Magic Way (projected to open Sept.
+2019), feeding into Downtown Disney, allowing you to skip the parking shuttle and get some food, play with Legos or do some souvenir shopping on the way to and from the parks.
 You could also hop on the Monorail from there to be transported straight into Tomorrowland.

 The Toy Story lot is also expanding with over 2,000 additional spaces and more entrances.
+We are most excited to hear that bathrooms are being built!
+Anyone with a potty training toddler knows what we're talking about!
 Guests who park at Toy Story lot will begin going through security screening before boarding the shuttle busses to eliminate screening in the esplanade outside the theme parks at peak times.

 Universal Studios Hollywood